arelate/vangogh/backlog.md

 # vangogh backlog

-- investigate "list wishlist" issues
-  - root caused to not closing files after a kvas.Get
-  - convert all returned io.Reader to io.ReadCloser (should work with remote kvas as well)
-- add "id..." parameter to "list" to be used for status updates
 - split vangogh types into a separate module
 - split vangogh URLs into a separate module
 - add operations log